hurrymaplelad/hmlad.com-2013-docpad/documents/posts/2014-01-19-dashboard-iphone.md

 Put an iPhone in the dash of an old Pathfinder on the cheap.

 ![Audio wiring diagram](/images/pathfinder/audio_schematic.thumb.jpg)
-Bless their hearts, auto-folks are trying to keep up with the tech world.
-Lucklily, my 14 year old truck<sup>1</sup> was built before that started, so it was pretty easy to gut it's onboard entertainment and dock my phone instead.

-<sup>1 - Mechanics always call it a truck, whatever.</sup>
+I should bike everywhere, [I know](http://www.mrmoneymustache.com/2013/06/13/bicycling-the-safest-form-of-transportation/), but sometimes I give in and drive; usually when I'm going far.
+A good [audio book](http://www.goodreads.com/hurrymaplelad) gets me lost.
+A good [offline GPS](https://itunes.apple.com/us/app/pocket-earth-offline-maps/id481679745?mt=8) gets me *really* lost.
+Any newish phone can do both with ease.

 <!-- more -->

-I don't drive much.
-Bikes are [way better](http://www.mrmoneymustache.com/2013/06/13/bicycling-the-safest-form-of-transportation/).
-When I do drive, I'm going far.
-A good [audio book](http://www.goodreads.com/hurrymaplelad) to helps me get lost.
-A good [offline GPS](https://itunes.apple.com/us/app/pocket-earth-offline-maps/id481679745?mt=8) helps me get really lost.
-Any newish phone can do both with ease.

-![wrong](/images/pathfinder/wrong.jpg)
+<div class="clear"></div>

 Getting a phone and an auto to cooperate has been a struggle for as long as I've used either.
+Bless their hearts, auto-folks are just trying to keep up with the gadget world.
 The phone has always been more technologically endowed, but autos refuse to play a support role.

+![wrong](/images/pathfinder/wrong.jpg)
-They keep (up)selling drivers on integrated touch screens and bluetooth sync, inserting themselves between my phone and I. But their screens are dim and laggy.
-Their bluetooth, flakey and battery draining.
-An old fasioned cigarrette lighter charger and aux audio cable do better, if only they didn't leave the phone dangling by tangly cord tethers.
+Carmakers keep upselling drivers on integrated touch screens and bluetooth sync, inserting themselves between my phone and I. But their screens are dim and laggy;  their bluetooth flakey and battery draining.
+An old fasioned cigarrette lighter charger and aux audio cable do better, if only they didn't leave the phone dangling by those tangly cords.

+Luckily, my ~~14 year~~ very old truck<sup>1</sup> was built before there were many gadgets.
+Gutting its onboard entertainment (radio) and docking my phone instead was pretty straightforward.
+<sub>&nbsp;&nbsp;&nbsp;1 - Mechanics always call it a truck.</sub>

 For the Pathfinder, I cobbled together a satisfying combo of:
 ![finished](/images/pathfinder/finished.jpg)

 - [RAM X-Grip Phone Gripper](http://amzn.com/B0066BWMNU) ($50) A little pricey, but it grips well and tolerates the future.
-- [ISO radio install kit](http://amzn.com/B0002BEV84) ($14) For a flat, in-dash base to suction the gripper to.
-It baaaarely fits in the top slot.
+- [ISO radio install kit](http://amzn.com/B0002BEV84) ($14) For a flat, in-dash base to suction to.
+The X-Grip baaaarely fits in the top slot.
 - [Hifonics 4-Band EQ](http://amzn.com/B0014JHVHQ) ($70) The iPhone dock cable spits out audio at line-level, so a volume knob is crucial.
-My pathfinder has several amps near the speakers, so no amplification necessary at the stereo.
+My pathfinder has several amps near the speakers, so no amplification is necessary at the stereo.

 <div class="clear"/>
 Wired together with: